 Thanks for stopping by in your search for classical guitar lessons.
-As a Philadelphia-based teacher, I'm focused on giving you functional, clear, and precise information about how you can improve.
+As a Philadelphia-based classical guitar teacher, I'm focused on giving you functional, clear, and precise information about how you can improve.
 Whether it's musical, technical, or anatomical knowledge, you'll get a clear understanding of what you need to do to reach the next level.

 Creating Confidence and Real Understanding

-When we work together, we'll develop your skills and your confidence by creating a virtuous cycle of learning.
+When we work together, we'll develop your classical guitar skills and your confidence by creating a virtuous cycle of learning.
 To do this, we will asses where you are as a player.
 Then, we'll create a customized set of pieces and studies for you.
-This customized plan will be progressive; each piece will build on the previous one.
+This plan will be progressive; each piece will build on the previous one.
 And each step will have challenges that get incrementally more difficult.

-The Virtuous Cycle of Learning Guitar
+The Virtuous Cycle of Learning Classical Guitar

 Your skills will match the musical task.